-Radon gas is a tasteless, odourless, cancer-causing gas that can only be identified by a Radon Test.
+Radon gas is a tasteless, odourless, cancer-causing gas that can only be identified by a radon test.
 Radon is everywhere, and is especially more dominant within the Canadian Shield due to the surplus of rock and minerals that make up the terrain.
-While it is highest in the provinces of Manitoba and Saskatchewan, radon is present in all homes over the country.
+While it is highest in the provinces of Manitoba and Saskatchewan, radon is present in all homes over the country, including Ottawa.

 Radon gas is radioactive, as such, prolonged exposure can lead to several health risks, with the greatest one being lung cancer.

 Radon is the second leading cause of lung cancer in Canadian smokers, and the first leading cause in Canadian non-smokers.
 So it’s more important than ever to protect you and your family by mitigating radon gas in your home.
 One way to do this is by booking a radon test with our certified professionals.

 Radon may get into any home in Canada, regardless of the home’s age or condition, whenever the indoor air pressure is less than that of the ground.

 The small atoms that make up radon gas can make their way inside from a surprisingly large number of places.
 Although any point where the house structure comes in contact with the earth is especially vulnerable, radon might enter your house via any one of a number of spots, including: